-HCC encourages our convention attendees to take alternative modes of transportation such as Honolulu’s new bikeshare program called Biki which has a station at HCC.
+The Center encourages our convention attendees to take alternative modes of transportation such as Honolulu’s new bikeshare program called Biki which has a station at the Center.
 This new transportation service offers residents and conference goers a green and clean means to move about Honolulu and Waikiki.

 Waste Reduction & Recycling

 The center recycles glass, plastic, aluminum, paper and cardboard from events and all administrative offices.
-HCC staff manages the collection and sorting of recycled products.
+Center staff manages the collection and sorting of recycled products.

 Recycle receptacles for attendee and client use are placed in meeting rooms, public areas, convention offices and at food and beverage events.